riteshahlawat/portfolio/blogs/working-in-the-us.md

 -   Your I-94 form (**printed**)
 -   An address for the card to be mailed to

-> Regarding the mailing address, I gave my friend's address but if you don't have anybody make sure you open up a USPS PO BOX beforehand
+> Regarding the mailing address, I used a friend's address, but if you don't have someone, make sure to open a USPS PO BOX beforehand

 ### Bank Accounts